 Did you just get a dog, or are you about to get one?
 Congratulations!
 Becoming a pet owner is an exciting experience — the beginning of a priceless bond you’ll treasure for years to come.
 To make sure you have a good experience as a first-time dog owner, however, there are a few tips you’ll want to keep in mind.
 Even if you already know the basics of how to care for a dog, reviewing a few essentials can help you make sure that you’re confident and empowered for your first time with a dog in your home.

 Ready to learn more?
-Here’s a roundup of helpful advice for first-time dog owners:
+Here’s a roundup of helpful advice for first-time dog owners, i.e. also applicable to first-time puppy owners tips.

 1. There will be an adjustment period.If you feel a little overwhelmed in the first few nights with a dog, don’t panic.
 It’s perfectly normal to experience an adjustment period while you and your pet get used to each other.
+This is the first and most important tip for first-time dog owners.
 If you got a puppy, you’ll have to start from scratch with house training.
-If you got an older dog, you’ll have to ease that dog into a life with you
+If you have an older dog, you’ll have to ease that dog into a life with you.

 2. Start with basic needs.Taking care of a dog starts with the essentials: food, shelter, activity and cleaning.
 Go through this checklist when you’re new to having an animal at home: buy dog food, a collar and leash; prepare a place for your pup to sleep; start a routine of daily walks or other activity and know how you’ll clean up